 MBRs allow water reuse of sewage treatment

-Subdivisions continue to multiply in Calgary.
+Subdivisions continue to multiply.
 Developers routinely contact us for proposals for communities that are ‘outside the water treatment grid’ and are sourcing water and wastewater treatment systems.
-Water is a scarce resource in these communities and they are keen to reuse water wherever possible.
+Water can be expensive to bring to these communities and they are keen to reuse water wherever possible.

 With a membrane bioreactor communities are able to both treat sewage and recover bacteria and pathogen free water for their fire stations, as well as irrigation.
 This can mean big environmental and promotional benefits for developers, not to mention cost savings!

 At BI Pure Water we would like to see communities using MBR because it can be a completely closed loop system.
 Dewatered sludge can be spread on fields, recovering nitrogen and phosphorus, or mixed into compost.
 The MBR requires a little more skilled maintenance than a MBBR or SBR system because it requires – two or three times a year typically – a chemical clean of membranes.
 Also the membranes need to be monitored for breaks or fouling, though these symptoms would be monitored through the computer control system.

 A budgetary price proposed for this typical subdivision is under $200,000 for the first 100 dwellings.
 MBR is modular so in Phase II and III of the development another MBR would be added later to defer capital costs.